-We reviewed a total of 83 patients retrospectively who underwent carotid endarterectomy between 2017 and 2022 in a tertiary academic care unit.
+We reviewed 83 patients retrospectively who underwent carotid endarterectomy between 2017 and 2022 in our clinic.
 All patients were aged > 18 years, symptomatic, and had at least 50% stenosis.
 11 patients were excluded due to active tumors, infection, rheumatological-hematological diseases, or a previous history of CEA.
 The remaining 72 patients were included and analyzed.